aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ### System controls

-To set system controls (kernal parameters) on the container, use the `systemControls` prop:
+To set system controls (kernel parameters) on the container, use the `systemControls` prop:

 ```ts
 declare const taskDefinition: ecs.TaskDefinition;